Philippines protests China's plan for a nature reserve at a hotly disputed shoal

-MANILA, Philippines (AP) — The Philippines protested on Thursday a plan by China to establish a nature reserve at one of the most hotly disputed shoals in the South China Sea and demanded that Beijing immediately withdraw it.
+MANILA, Philippines (AP) — The Philippines on Thursday protested a plan by China to establish a nature reserve in one of the most hotly disputed shoals in the South China Sea, calling it a “pretext to eventual occupation” and demanding that Beijing immediately withdraw the plan.

 China’s State Council on Wednesday announced the approval of a plan to create a national nature reserve at the Scarborough Shoal.
 The aim is to protect a coral reef, according to the National Forestry and Grassland Administration.

 The Scarborough Shoal is one of many South China Sea islands, islets and reefs that are claimed by China and its neighbors, including the Philippines, Vietnam, Malaysia, Brunei and Taiwan.
-Its Philippine name is the Bajo de Masinloc.
+In the Philippines it is known as the Bajo de Masinloc.

 The Department of Foreign Affairs in Manila said a diplomatic protest was underway “against this illegitimate and unlawful action by China as it clearly infringes upon the rights and interests of the Philippines in accordance with international law.”

+Año also accused China of allowing its fishermen for years to carry out large-scale harvesting of endangered species of marine life that caused massive reef destruction more than a decade ago in Scarborough, which he said Beijing purportedly now wants to save.

-The Philippines has declared that any Chinese construction at Scarborough, which Beijing, Manila and Taiwan all claim, would be a red line.
+The Philippines has publicly declared in the past that any Chinese construction at Scarborough, which Beijing, Manila and Taiwan all claim, would be a red line.

 China's State Council said in its notice Wednesday that the “establishment of the Huangyan Island National Nature Reserve is an important guarantee for maintaining the diversity, stability and sustainability of the natural ecosystem of Huangyan Island.”